FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 It's in his book.

-Literally lists out all he calls them swamp.
+Literally lists out all, he calls them swamp.

-the swamp of the deep state officials.
+The swamp of the deep state officials.

-And he brought that up on top of going after some of the other controversial things that he said.
+And he brought that up on top of going after some of other controversial things that he said.

-He referred to his association with far-right figures, including conspiracy theorists, and then his association, but also connection to January 6 rioters.
+He referred to his association with far-right figures, including conspiracy theorists, and then his association, but also connection to January 6th rioters.

-He questioned him a yeah, the the the see, this is what they do in media.
+Yeah, the see, this is what they do in media.

-They always call it far right.
+They always call it far-right.

 And then they also like to use conspiracy theorists as well.